Dr-Electron/ledger-nano-s-iota-installer/README.md

 ## Running the script

-1. Download or clone this repository.
+1. Download (Click on the `Code` button and `Download ZIP`) or clone this repository.
-2. Open a terminal inside this repository.
+2. Open a terminal inside the unpacked ZIP or the repository if you cloned it.
 3. Run the download script to download verify the checksum of the IOTA app:
 ```bash
 uv run download.py